Create and Use Network Blocks

 Create a Network Block manually

-Follow these instructions to create a Network Block using the CSI UI.
+Follow these instructions to create a Network Block using the CSE UI.
 For information about creating multiple Network Blocks by file upload, see Upload a CSV file of Network Blocks.

 - Choose Network Blocks from the Content menu.